silversub/terraform/setup_cli.md

 Terraform uses the {{site.data.keyword.cloud_notm}} Provider plug-in to securely communicate with the {{site.data.keyword.cloud_notm}} REST API.
 To provision and work with {{site.data.keyword.cloud_notm}} resources, you must configure your {{site.data.keyword.cloud_notm}} Provider plug-in to use the credentials that are required to access your resource.
 {: shortdesc}

 The credentials that you need depend on the type of {{site.data.keyword.cloud_notm}} resource that you want to provision.
-You can decide to provision {{site.data.keyword.cloud_notm}} platform services, {{site.data.keyword.cloud_notm}} classic infrastructure and {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) infrastructure resouces, and {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.cloud_notm}} Functions service components.
-Review the following table to see what credentials are required for each of the available resources.
+You can decide to provision {{site.data.keyword.cloud_notm}} platform services, {{site.data.keyword.cloud_notm}} classic infrastructure and {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) infrastructure resources, and {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.cloud_notm}} Functions components.

-Looking for a full list of {{site.data.keyword.cloud_notm}} resources that you can provision with the {{site.data.keyword.cloud_notm}} Provider plug-in?
-See the [{{site.data.keyword.cloud_notm}} Provider reference](https://ibm-cloud.github.io/tf-ibm-docs/) for more information.
-{: tip}

 To retrieve the credentials:

 1. Review the following table to determine the required credentials for your resource.
+To retrieve the category that your resource belongs to, see the [{{site.data.keyword.cloud_notm}} Provider plug-in reference](https://ibm-cloud.github.io/tf-ibm-docs/) for more information.

    <table>
    <thead>
-     <th>Provider plug-in resource group</th>
+     <th>Provider plug-in resource category</th>
      <th>Description</th>
      <th>Required credentials</th>
   </thead>